Top 7 Cloud-Based Payroll Software Solutions

 Quick overview

-Iris Staffology is a HMRC-recognised payroll software, which makes submitting the necessary forms online that much more seamless.
-Iris offers in-depth reporting so you can stay on top of your payroll at all times.
+Staffology is a HMRC-recognised payroll software, which makes submitting the necessary forms online that much more seamless.
+Created in 2018, it was acquired by software powerhouse Iris in 2021, being rebranded as Iris Staffology.

 Strengths